janestreet/PS7CompatibilityRules/README.md

 CommandRecommendations              Information  Demo.ps1   2     Recommendation: Default encoding for "Out-File" has changed
                                                                   from unicode to UTF-8NoBOM.
 Specify "-Encoding Unicode" to ensure consistent behavior between PS versions.
+EnsureProperUseOfDotNetMethods      Warning      Demo.ps1   11    Recommendation: The Split method behaves differently
+                                                                  between PS5 and PS7 due to .NET changes.
+Use -split or -csplit with regex instead.
 ```

 # Using these rules in Visual Studio Code